Creating Optimal Digital Signage CMS Workflows

 There are two basic types of content management systems.

-- Cloud-based or SaaS — software is hosted and maintained by a service provider.
+• Cloud-based or SaaS — software is hosted and maintained by a service provider.

-You’ve picked your CMS, what comes next?
+You’ve picked your digital signage CMS, what’s next?

 Let’s say you already have a CMS or have decided on which one you will use.
 It’s time to start planning for what comes next.